Soca music: Dennery segment

 Dennery segment is a style of Soca music developed in Saint Lucia in the early 2010s.
 It emerged from Kuduro, incorporating Zouk influence and Lucian drums alongside suggestive lyrics usually sung in Kwéyòl (Saint Lucian Creole).
 Originally known as Lucian kuduro, it was changed to Dennery segment to reference the town Dennery where the genre began.

 Originally just singing over existing kuduro beats, artists began to build their own rhythms from scratch and that's what created the foundation of the genre.
 Dennery segment beats have a simple build, aggressive drums, and are always above 140 BPM.
 The style is also different from other soca because it is less melodic and more repetitive, usually only having one lead instrument that carries the entire beat.

 In the late 2010s, Dennery segment artists such as Freezy, Mighty, and Motto incorporated more English into their lyrics and that led to a boom in popularity throughout the Caribbean and raised the genre's international profile.
 Artists in this first wave from Saint Lucia began collaborating with artists from off the island, and they played at festivals throughout the Caribbean.

 Power soca

 The term "power soca" was coined in early 2005 by the ISM organizers as a re-branding of the uptempo jump & wave soca style that took hold in Trinidad and Tobago during the early 1990s.
 This fast-paced version of Soca music tends to appeal more to the younger generation of party-goers and those who love working out in the gyms getting fit for the Carnival season and playing mas.
 Calypsonian and soca artist Superblue pioneered this style with his 1991 hit "Get Something & Wave".
-Power soca of today is known for its high bpm (ranging from 155–163) and its aggressive drums/percussion and dark synths.
+Power soca of today is known for its high bpm (ranging from 155 to 163) and its aggressive drums/percussion and dark synths.
 Today, it has transcended from its original sound of darkness into a more light and playful sound but has kept its foundation of fast-paced rhythms.